garylirocks/quickrefs/azure-storage.markdown

 | ------------------------------------------ | --------------------------------------- |
 | Owner/Contributor, Storage Blob Data Owner | set the owner, modify ACLs of all items |
 | Storage Blob Data Contributor              | can modify ACLs of owned items          |

-## Disks

-- Managed disks are recommended
-- Managed disks run on top of page blob (the underlying storage account is hidden)
-- Types:
-  - Ultra-disk
-    - You could customize size, IOPS and throughput
-  - Premium SSD
-    - A disk could be shared by multiple VMs
-    - You can pick a performance level without increase the disk size
-  - Standard SSD / Standard HDD
-    - Performance (IOPS/throughput) is tied to capacity, so you may need to increase the disk size simply because you need higher IOPS

-- You could increase disk size, but can't decrease it (workaround: create a new one and copy data to it)

-Caching settings

-- **None**: for write-only and write-heavy disks
-- **Ready only**: for read-only and read-write disks, improves read latency and IOPS
-- **Ready & Write**: only use if your app properly handles writing cached data

-### Bursting

-- Only for certain sizes of Standard/Premium SSD
-- No bursting for Standard HDD, or Ultra

-- For P20 disks and smaller:
-  - Enabled by default
-  - Credit-based bursting (you accumulate credits when you disk is under-used, spend credits while bursting)
-  - Up to 3500 IOPS and 170MB/s
-  - Up to 30min

-- For P30 disks and larger
-  - There's monthly enablement fee and a burst transaction fee (pay by additional IOPS)
-  - Up to 30,000IOPS and 1000MB/s

 ## Files